 Research Software Development

-Carleton University is participating in a CANARIE-funded initiative to create a local Research Software Development team to support researchers at Carleton.
-The goal of this initiative is to work with researchers to develop purpose-built software based on their needs in order to further their research programs.
+The Research Software Development team works with researchers to develop purpose-built software based on their needs in order to further their research programs.
 If you believe this service would be of value to you, please contact RCS.
+If you use the any custom software produced with the help of the Research Software Developement team as a part of your published research, it would be greatly appreciated if you could acknowledge RCS in your publication.
 Note: the Research Software Development team reserves the right to publicize any project on which they participate.

 Support and Maintenance